larrydodson/election_analysis/README.md

 ### **Objectives**

-The audit report is to present the:
+This Audit Report is to present the following results:
   - voting volume counts
   - vote counts per county
   - vote counts per candidate
-  - to visually show the election results for each candidate
+  - visually show the election results for each candidate
   - to indicate the winning candidate.